We're keen to make the railway accessible to all, especially helping individuals overcome the barrier of limited confidence.

 - job or education seekers.

-We ask anyone interested in a Try the Train experience to get in touch with Andy, our dedicated Community Rail Manager.
+We ask anyone interested in a Try the Train experience to get in touch with Paula, our dedicated Community Rail Manager.

 Things to Remember